NeCTAR-RC/tutorials/_keypairs/04-ssh-keygen.md

 ### Importing your Public Key into Nectar

-To use your key pair with Nectar you need to *Import* your public key (`foo-bar-blah-key.pub` in the example above) into Nectar.
+To use your key pair with Nectar you need to *Import* your public key (`id_rsa.pub` in the example above) into Nectar.

 **Important** Make sure you import your *Public* key here, *not the private one* {: .callout-warning}